What we’re about

 - The covered area (a ramada) by the main parking lot.STARTING THE HIKE:

 The Stroll starts on time!
 We begin by talking about the Stroll, safety, quick round of introductions, and then we start!
-If no host is present at the appointed time (+5 minutes), begin the Stroll anyways!RISKS: Like with any hiking event, there is always a risk.
+If no host is present at the appointed time (+5 minutes), begin the Stroll anyway!RISKS: Like with any hiking event, there is always a risk.
 Depending on the time of the year, you may see a rattlesnake or other animals.
 My tips from being on the Stroll for almost 10 years is to keep away from the shoulder, have a light, pay attention, and maintain a safe distance from wildlife!
 Don't ever feed wildlife!
 By signing up for this event you agree to Stroll at your own risk.

 PARKING FEE: